Today's admission times: from 11:00 a.m. to 8:00 p.m.

 Drive screw weight: 650 kg each

-The last compartment contains no torpedo outlet pipes aft, i.e. in the stern, instead the rudder hydraulic system for the rudder and depth rudder is installed here, a manual emergency control station for the rudder system, a central fire extinguishing system (a special fire extinguishing system that worked with chemical foam, you could use water do not extinguish here, as salt water conducts electricity), the drinking water tanks, and a special noise-insulated heating system (not typical on hunting submarines).
+The last compartment of the U-boat contains no torpedo outlet pipes aft, i.e. in the stern.
+Instead, the rudder hydraulic system for the rudder and depth rudder as well as a manual emergency control station for the rudder system are installed here.
+This U-boat compartment also houses a fire extinguishing system with a special fire extinguishing system that works with chemical foam, as salt water could not be used due to its electrical conductivity.
+The drinking water tanks are also located here, and a special noise-insulated heating system, which is atypical on hunting U-boats.

-The boat was propelled with a 5-blade propeller.
-The more blades a propeller has, the less noise it makes.
+The U-boat was propelled by a 5-blade propeller.
+The more blades propellers have, the less noise they make.

 U-Boat 434 cross-section